outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 	- general treatment strategies

 		- use a few substances with a high range of functionality rather than targeting one pathway (if the mechanism of the specific cancer or cancer type is not known)
-			- Resveratrol, ginger, fisetin, quercetin, propolis, chicory, uncaria tomentosa, curcumin, withaferin from ashwagandha or similar compounds like ginsenoside from ginseng, EGCG from green tea, selenium, vitamin C
+			- Resveratrol, ginger, saffron, fisetin, quercetin, propolis, chicory, uncaria tomentosa, curcumin, withaferin from ashwagandha or similar compounds like ginsenoside from ginseng, EGCG from green tea, selenium, vitamin C
 			- celastrol is also highly/broadly active against some cancerous processes, but has some nontrivial negative side effects
 			- these can cause liver/kidney damage in excess amounts, so its important to stay under the max dose for you